Rider Information

 Ability Based Divisions

-- Up to 4 intermediate tricks including 360 spins, raleys & inverts.
+Up to 4 intermediate inverts including 360 spins, raleys & inverts.

-- Unlimited inverts and spins up to 540.
+Unlimited inverts and spins up to 540.
+No mobes.

-- All Tricks allowed from Straight Air, Inverter and Advanced Divisions.
-This is for the riders who are keen to have some fun with friends on the water and enjoy the competition day!
+Designed for riders who are keen to have fun on the water with friends and enjoy the competition day.

 State Titles

-For the State Titles (and National Titles) the divisions we run are Under 9, 10-14, 15-19, 20-29, Masters and Veterans.
-These are run seperately for men and women.
+For the State Titles (and National Titles) the divisions we run are Under 9, Under 14, Under 18, 19-29, Over 30 (Masters), Over 40 (Veterans), Open and Adaptive.
+These divisions are run separately for men and women.

 The course